karangupta982/Interview-Prep/javascript/js-advanced-concepts/README.md

 | `settimeout-setinterval.md`    | Covers `setTimeout()`, `setInterval()`, and their interaction with the event loop.                             |
 | `strictmode.md`                | Explains "use strict" mode and its effect on JavaScript execution.                                             |
 | `weakmap-weakset.md`           | Covers WeakMap and WeakSet for managing object references efficiently.                                         |

+---

+## How to Use

+1. Open any markdown file to study a particular topic.
+2. Each file includes:

+   * Explanation of the concept
+   * Syntax
+   * Example code
+   * Common interview questions

+---

+## Topics Covered

+* Asynchronous JavaScript (Promises, Async/Await, Event Loop)
+* Object-Oriented Programming in JavaScript
+* Memory Management and Garbage Collection
+* Advanced DOM Event Handling
+* Performance Optimization (Debounce, Throttle)
+* Prototypal Inheritance
+* Proxy and Reflect
+* Strict Mode and Internal Working

+---

+## Ideal For

+* Developers preparing for JavaScript interviews
+* Learners aiming to strengthen core JavaScript understanding
+* Anyone who wants to master how JavaScript works internally